neo-one-suite/neo-one/packages/neo-one-website/docs/3-api-reference/2-client.md

 #### `Witness`

+`Witness` is just that, a "witness" to the transaction, meaning they have approved the transaction.
+Can vary from a simple signature of the transaction for a given `Address`' private key or a "witness" being a smart contract and the way it's verified is by executing the smart contract code.

+##### `Witness#invocation`

+Sets up the stack for the `verification` script.

+##### `Witness#verification`

+A script that should leave either a `true` value on the stack if the `Witness` is valid, or `false` otherwise.

 #### `Transaction`

 `Transaction`s are relayed to the blockchain and contain information that is to be permanently stored on the blockchain.
 They may contain `Input`s and `Output`s corresponding to transfers of native `Asset`s.
 Each `Transaction` type serves a particular purpose, see the documentation for each for more information.